-President Biden nominated Dale Ho to the United States District Court for the Southern District of New York on September 20.
-As one of the nation’s premier civil rights attorneys, Mr. Ho has spent his career fighting for our most critical constitutional rights and legal protections and is eminently qualified to serve as a Federal Judge.
+President Biden nominated Dale Ho to the United States District Court for the Southern District of New York on September 20, 2021.
+As one of the nation’s premier civil rights attorneys, Mr. Ho has spent his career fighting for our most critical constitutional rights and legal protections and is eminently qualified to serve as a federal judge.
 An accomplished litigator, Mr. Ho has extensive experience at every level of the Federal Court system, including twice arguing before the U.S. Supreme Court.
 The Southern District, which includes the boroughs of the Bronx and Manhattan and the northern NYC suburbs, covers one of the most populated and racially diverse regions in the entire nation.
-If confirmed, Dale Ho would be the only Asian American Pacific Islander (AAPI) man sitting on the Southern District of New York.
+When he was confirmed on June 14, 2023, Dale Ho became one of only two Asian American Pacific Islander (AAPI) men sitting on the Southern District of New York.

 Mr. Ho graduated summa cum laude from Princeton University in 1999.
 He attended Yale Law School and received his J.D. in 2005.
 While in law school, Mr. Ho interned for the United Nations International Criminal Tribunal for Rwanda, and for the Southern Center for Human Rights.
 After graduation, Mr. Ho worked at the very court he has been appointed to, clerking for Judge Barbara Jones of the SDNY.
 He subsequently spent two years clerking for Republican appointed Associate Judge Robert Smith of the New York Court of Appeals, the state of New York’s highest court.
 Judge Smith, commenting on his former clerk, noted that “[c]ourtesy was a hallmark of Dale’s character,” that Mr. Ho did not view “members of a different political tribe as the enemy,” and that Mr. Ho’s “sense of the innate worth and dignity of every human being and his ability to behave accordingly will serve him in good stead in a trial courtroom.”